 In Poland, BEVs and PHEVs up to 2,000 cc are exempt from purchase tax until the end of 2020 and get $10,156 for BEVs worth up to $33,853, and $24,374 for fuel-cell EVs costing up to $81,249 until the end of 2027.

-Motorists in Portugal buy the fourth-most EVs in Europe, aided by €3 million in EV purchase subsidies for private citizens worth €3,000 per vehicle, while company EVs are exempt from motor vehicle tax and single road tax.
+Motorists in Portugal are aided by €3 million in EV purchase subsidies for private citizens worth €3,000 per vehicle, while company EVs are exempt from motor vehicle tax and single road tax.
 The government is also investing in charging infrastructure.

 Starting mid-2018, Sweden offered a €5,700 bonus on purchases of electric cars, light trucks and buses, but the incentive cannot exceed 25% of the vehicle’s value.
 The incentive for companies purchasing an eligible vehicle cannot exceed 40% of the difference between the prices of a new EV and a similar ICE vehicle.
 Bonuses are paid directly to vehicle owners six months after registration, a protocol designed to prevent the vehicle from being sold during that time period.
 The bonus is decreased by $87 for each gram of CO2 emitted by the car for up to 60 g/km.

-The United Kingdom offers purchase incentives of up to £3,000 for EVs worth up to £50,000, as well as on vans and trucks.
+The United Kingdom offers purchase incentives of up to £3,000 for EVs worth up to £50,000, along with an £8,000 incentive on vans and trucks.
 Plug-in hybrid buyers do not qualify for this incentive but can claim up to £500 toward the cost of a home charging device.
 In 2020, the private use of company cars enjoyed a minimum tax rate of 0%, which is set to increase to 1% in 2021 and 2% in 2022.
 EVs are also exempt from London’s daily congestion zone charge of £11.50 and ultra-low emission zone charge of £12.50 until December 2025.